 Band of Brothers depicted Winters respectfully declining the Luger of a surrendering German colonel in this operation.
 In reality, that pistol was a Walther PP and the colonel a major — and Winters did accept the gun.

 Ultimately, Winters set sail for America from Marseille, France, on November 4, 1945.
 He would later be ordered to redeploy to the Korean War in 1951, just after marrying — but Winters refused and resigned after trying his hand as a planning and training officer.

 Decades later, the retiree demanded a meeting with historian Stephen Ambrose, when he learned Ambrose was writing a book on Easy Company.
 Winters had been reluctant for many years to tell his story for fear of being depicted as a hero — but he wanted to make sure that Ambrose got it right.
 Their talk in February 1990 helped ensure the book’s accuracy.

-The book would later, of course, be adapted in 2001 on HBO, with Band of Brothers.
-The award-winning series and Damian Lewis’s performance further cemented Major Richard Winters in the national imagination.
-Winters died at 92 on Jan.
-2, 2011, while he was memorialized with a statue that stands to this day at Utah Beach, France.
+The book would later be adapted in the 2001 HBO series Band of Brothers.
+The award-winning series and Damian Lewis’ performance further cemented Major Richard Winters in the national imagination.
+His reputation as a hero now more widely known than ever, Winters died at 92 on January 2, 2011, and he was memorialized with a statue that stands to this day at Utah Beach, France.